djeada/Linux-Notes/notes/files_and_dirs.md

 ## Understanding Files and Directories

 One of the fundamental skills is to navigate and manage files and directories effectively.
-Here, we focus on the crucial concepts that will facilitate your work within the Linux file system.
+Here, we focus on the crucial concepts that will facilitate your work within the file system.

 ## Types of File Paths